 Hosts and routers must be multicast-capable for multicast forwarding to work across inter-networks.

 A multicast-capable host can do the following:

 - Send and receive multicast packets.

-- Register multicast addresses with local routers, so that multicast packets can be forwarded to the hosts network.
+- Register multicast addresses with local routers, so that the firewall can forward multicast packets to the host's network.